mdn/translated-content/files/ru/web/html/element/input/datetime-local/index.md

 - `mm-dd-yyyy hh:mm` (24 hour clock)
 - etc.

-One way around this is to put a {{htmlattrxref("pattern", "input")}} attribute on your `datetime-local` input.
+One way around this is to put a [`pattern`](/ru/docs/Web/HTML/Element/input#pattern) attribute on your `datetime-local` input.
 Even though the `datetime-local` input doesn't use it, the text input fallback will.
 For example, try viewing the following demo in a non-supporting browser:

 ```html
 <form>